wickedcodeninja/CCO-Diagrams/README.md

      checkTyExecute, checkTyCompile :: SourcePos -> Environment DiagType -> DiagType -> DiagType -> [Diagnostic]

- The subdiagrams are tried for coercion to the required types, and if all coercions succeed and languages match then no error is given.
+ The subdiagrams are tried for coercion to the required types, and if all coercions succeed and the languages match then no error is given.
 If something is wrong, an error is reported, which indicates which of the arguments wasn't coercible to the required type.
 The `Environment DiagType` argument is used to show a list of relevent bindings currently in scope.
 The list of error messages generated for a given node is synthesised in the `typeDiagnostics` attribute, although only the first entry of this list is ever displayed, if any.

 The implementation of the main semantic rules `canExecuteLanguage`, `canCompileLanguage` and `implementationLanguage` can be found in the file `CCO/Diag/AG/Semantics.ag`.
 The rules for `diagType` and `typeDiagnostics` and the implementations for `checkTyExecute` and `checkTyCompile` can be found in the file `CCO/Diag/AG/TypeChecking.ag`.